GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/aggregation-keys/index.md

 As introduced earlier, dimensions are encoded into the aggregation key.

-Each dimension has a certain *cardinality*—that is, the number of distinct values the dimension can take.
+Each dimension has a certain cardinality—that is, the number of distinct values the dimension can take.
 Depending on its cardinality, each dimension needs to be represented by a certain number of bits.
 With n bits, it is possible to express **2n** distinct options.

 Example: